Adaptive sampling for linear state estimation: Introduction

 \subsection{Relationship to previous works}

+State estimation problems with communication rate constraints arise in a wide variety of networked monitoring and control setups such as sensor networks, wireless industrial monitoring and control systems, rapid prototyping using a wireless network, and multi-agent robotics.
+A recent overview of research in Networked control systems including a variety of specific applications is available from the special issue \cite{antsaklisBaillieulSpecialIssue}.

+Adaptive or event-triggered sampling may also be used to model the functioning of various neural circuits in the nervous systems of animals.
+After all, the neuron is a threshold-triggered firing device whose operation is closely related to Delta-sampling.
+However, it is not presently clear if the communication rate constraint adopted in this paper occurs in biological Neural networks.

+Adaptive sampling and adaptive timing of actuation have been used in engineered systems for close to a hundred years.
+Thermostats use on-off controllers which switch on or off at times when the temperature crosses thresholds (subject to some hysteresis).
+Delta-Sigma modulation~(Delta sampling) is an adaptive sampling strategy used in signal processing and communication systems.
+Nevertheless, theory has not kept up with practice.

-The problem of choosing the time instants to sample sensor measurements has received early attention in the literature.
-Kushner~\cite{kushner-timing} studied the deterministic choice of measurement times in a discrete-time, finite-horizon LQG optimal control problem.
-He found that controls can be chosen like in a conventional LQG control problem with fixed deterministic sampling instants.
-Using this fact, he shows that the best (deterministic) sampling schedule can be found by solving a nonlinear optimization problem.
-Skafidas \& Nerode~\cite{skafidasNerode} also adopt the same setting but allow the sensor measurement times to be chosen online by the controller.
-Their conclusion is that the optimal choice of measurement times can be made offline.
-Their simplified scheduling problem is the same as Kushner's deterministic one.
+{\em\bf{Timing of observations via Pull sampling and Push sampling:}} The problem of choosing the time instants to sample sensor measurements has received early attention in the literature.
+Kushner~\cite{kushner-timing}, in 1964, studied the deterministic, offline choice of measurement times in a discrete-time, finite-horizon, LQG optimal control problem.
+He showed that the optimal deterministic sampling schedule can be found by solving a nonlinear optimization problem.
+Skafidas \& Nerode~\cite{skafidasNerode} allow the online choice of times for taking sensor measurements.
+But these times are to be chosen online by the controller rather than by the sensor.
+Their conclusion is that for linear controlled systems, the optimal choice of measurement times can be made offline.
+Their offline scheduling problem is the same as Kushner's deterministic one.